London's Greenwich National Maritime Museum

 The Greenwich National Maritime Museum is open at the following times:

-Admission to all of the exhibitions at the museum is free at all times.
+Admission to the exhibitions at the museum is free at all times.

 However, there is an admission charge for the planetarium and tickets can be purchased in advance online or by telephone or on the day at the planetarium admissions desk.
-Planetarium shows get very busy during the holidays, so it is best to book in advance to guarantee a place during this period (for full details, see the Official National Maritime Planetarium page.
+Planetarium shows get hectic during the holidays, so it is best to book in advance to guarantee a place during this period (for details, see the Official National Maritime Planetarium page.

 National Maritime Museum